seanvgarner/MELODICode/README.md

 ### Wireframes

-This app will consist of a single screen with a graphical interface for the sequencer cells, a play/pause button at the bottom and a tempo bar.
-The right side of the interface will show a stylized piano roll so users know what rows correspond to what pitches.
+This app will consist of a single screen with a graphical interface for the sequencer cells, a play/pause button at the bottom and a tempo slide bar.
+The grid by default will not display inactive cells, but when the user clicks on a cell, it will highlight a color to show it is active.
+The left side of the interface will show a stylized piano roll so users know what rows correspond to what pitches.
 A button on the bottom right will toggle the instructions modal.

 ![wireframes](/docs/main_wireframe.png)